mr-anvesh/ML_Profanity_Detector/README.md

 4. **Joblib**: Used for efficient saving and loading of Python objects, particularly useful for large numpy arrays and scikit-learn models.

 5. **Regular Expressions**: Used in the censoring process to identify and replace profane words while preserving text structure.

-## Usage

-1. Ensure you have the required libraries installed (pandas, numpy, scikit-learn, joblib).
-2. Run `train_model.py` to train and save the model (ensure you have the `raw_dataset.csv` file).
-3. Run `main.py` to start the profanity filter application.
-4. Enter text when prompted.
-The application will display the profanity score and censored text.
-5. Type 'quit' to exit the application.

 ## Performance Metrics